Optimization Hyper-parameter Laws for Large Language Models: Generalized Opt-Law across Scales

 For general non-convex optimization problems $\min_{\*x} f(\bm{\*x})$, optimization theory typically dictates that the peak LR $\eta_{\max}$ should not exceed $2/L$, where $L$ is the Lipschitz constant of the function gradient $\nabla f(\cdot)$, regardless of the LR schedule~\citep{arjevani2019lower,xie2024adan, rotaru2024exact}.
 However, estimating the Lipschitz constant for neural networks remains an open challenge~\citep{kim2021lipschitz,khromov2024some}.
 Moreover, recent studies indicate that surpassing certain theoretical thresholds for peak LRs does not necessarily lead to divergence; rather, when appropriately managed, peak LRs above $2/L$ can even enhance convergence~\citep{grimmer2024accelerated}.

 From these observations, we hypothesize that training divergence is not merely a consequence of an excessively large $\eta_{\max}$.
 Instead, it is influenced by the duration that the LR remains above a critical threshold $\eta_L$ and the length of the warmup phase.
 Ideally, $\eta_L$ would correspond to $2/L$, where $L$ is the Lipschitz constant of the function gradient.
 For neural networks, $L$ tends to increase with model size~\citep{khromov2024some}, suggesting that $\eta_L$ should decrease as the model size grows.
-However, with larger datasets, $\eta_L$ can actually increase because the greater data volume allows the training dynamics more time to correct the negative effects of an excessively high peak LR, as illustrated in Fig.~\ref{fig:MoE-Loss}.
+However, with larger datasets $\eta_L$ can increase.
+A larger data volume gives the training dynamics more iterations to recover from an excessively high peak LR, as illustrated in Fig.~\ref{fig:MoE-Loss}.
 Based on this intuition, we let $\eta_L = \order{S^{\hat{\alpha}_1}/N^{\hat{\alpha}_2}}$, where $\hat{\alpha}_1, \hat{\alpha}_2>0$ are data-driven constants, $S$ is the number of iterations (proportional to data size), and $N$ is the model size (i.e., the number of learnable parameters).
+Building on these insights, we define a divergence criterion by comparing the below-threshold warmup area against the above-threshold area in the LR schedule (Fig.~\ref{fig:criterion}).
+When above-threshold exposure dominates, training is expected to diverge.
+We parameterize this comparison as: where $S$ is the iteration number, $N$ is the model size, $a_1$ is the number of warmup steps (corresponding to the warm-up duration $a$ in the simplified \abbr{} above), and $\hat{c}_1 > 0$, $\hat{c}_2 > 0$, $\hat{c}_3 > 0$, $\hat{\alpha}_1 > 0$, and $\hat{\alpha}_2 > 0$ are data-driven parameters.
+Similar to the \abbr{} approach, these parameters are estimated by fitting the real data presented in Fig.~\ref{fig:MoE-Loss}, with the fitted values provided in Appendix Sec.~\ref{sec:exp-supplement}.